What is Live Betting and When Is it Useful?

 “Live” or “in-game” betting is appropriately named.
 It refers to betting on a game that is already underway, but hasn’t yet been completed (if only that were an option).
 For the most part, sportsbooks post lines during stoppages in play, like during commercial breaks and timeouts, or between periods, innings and quarters.

-The purpose for making a live bet can vary depending on the situation.
+The purpose of making a live bet can vary depending on the situation.
 You might find yourself in the scenario mentioned above — wanting to get down on a game but being just a tad late to place the bet.
 In that case, you’d wait until a live line was posted, and assuming no major game changes had happened to that point, you’d probably be able to get a similar number to what was available prior to the game.

 You may also have a pregame notion of how the game will play out.
 If you expect, for example, a slow offensive start followed by a bunch of late scores, it’s possible that you’d find no value on the pregame over/under, but would find value in the live over sometime toward the middle or end of the game.